 Signs & Symptoms

 Much like Endo, Ado can cause severe menstrual pain and cramping, heavy bleeding, spotting, lengthy periods, an enlarged or hardened uterus, painful sex, and possibly infertility.
-And, some lucky women are asymptomatic : they have no symptoms.
+And, some lucky people are asymptomatic: they have no symptoms.

-Most women receive their Adenomyosis diagnosis after they’ve already received a hysterectomy and the pathologist biopsies the uterine tissue.
+Most patients receive their Adenomyosis diagnosis after they’ve already received a hysterectomy and the pathologist biopsies the uterine tissue.

 However, if you still have your uterus and wonder if you suffer from Ado, MRIs may be able to help diagnosis it.
 Again, the tumorous growths within the uterine walls may be mistaken for fibroids.
 And that’s assuming Ado has developed into masses and not just the tiny lesions and implants that may not be visible in an imaging study.
 Ultrasounds may also be useful in helping diagnose suspected Ado.

 A hysteroscopy (a little camera tube pushed up into your uterus) or needle biopsies (little punches of tissue samples) may also help in the diagnosis of Ado; however, it may be inaccurate and provide a false negative since they may not be taking a tissue sample of the deeper uterine wall which is affected by Ado.

 Supposedly, having a hysterectomy can cure Adenomyosis…simply because the uterus is removed and Ado inhabits the walls of the uterus.
 Take out the uterus; take out the Ado.
 However, there are studies that indicate it may not cure all of the painful symptoms.